1VOO-Scripts/1v_changelivery/README.md

 # 1v_changelivery
-Simple script to change vehicle livery, with cool suggestions.
+Simple script to change vehicle livery, with cool chat suggestions.

 Feel free to edit it, but please don't reupload it.